wp-plugins/image-teleporter/readme.txt

 Tested up to: 3.8
 Stable tag: 1.1.2

-This plugin waves a magic wand and turns images that are hosted elsewhere (like in your Flickr account or on another website) into images that are now in your Media Library.
-The code on your page is automatically updated so that your site now uses the version of the images that are in your Media Library instead.
+This plugin turns images that are hosted elsewhere into images that are now in your Media Library, and the code on your page is automatically updated.

 == Description ==